pensadorsolucoes/IcarrosAPI/README.md

   - Access your icarros account
   - Get everthing you need

-The Website of iCarros Ltda, is intended to disclose advertisements, surveys, as well as any information and news relating to motor vehicles.
+The Website of iCarros Ltda, is intended to disclose advertisements, surveys, as well as any information and news relating to motor car.
 This application allows you to make requests in icarros and use many resources, like: leads, inventory, create forms in your application, new ads registration in icarros account.

 ## Give Feedback
 Please report bugs or issues to https://github.com/Veloccer/icarros/issues